bowers-illinois-edu/bowershansen-CI-course/day-plan.md

   - Introduce matching on multiple variables: Mahalanobis distance

 ## Day 11:
+  - Recap of last week.
+  - Maybe sometime on Assignment 2
   - Basic forms of matching: greedy,optimal, replacement, full.
   - Matching on more than one variable, approaches: mahalanobis distance and propensity scores.